italian dessert recipes

-This poached pear recipe is made with a wine syrup.
-It's one of those fruit dessert recipes that comes to the rescue when there's tons of pears sitting on your counter.
+This is one of those fruit dessert recipes that comes to the rescue when there's tons of pears sitting on your counter.
+And if you are really over-burdened with pears see my pear recipes section.

 * 1 1/2 cups dry red wine